joshua0702k/LEAPs/content/leaps/leap-16.md

 As mentioned earlier, Avalon seeks to improve the trading experience of users by offering a much larger set of expiries, namely 1, 2, 3, 4, 6, 8 and 12 weeks.
 Every two weeks new 3 and 12 week boards will be added to maintain this structure.

-Each board will have a maximum usage (measured as a percentage of the NAV (\\(\Omega\\))) that increases as the time to expiry approaches 0.
+Each board will have a maximum usage (measured as a percentage of the NAV) that increases as the time to expiry approaches 0.
 For instance, boards with less than a week to expiry will be able to use up to 100\% of the pool’s NAV.
 That is, up to 100\% of the pool's NAV can be used to buy and/or collateralise options with this expiry.
 This does not include the costs/collateral needed for delta hedging.
 Boards with 2 weeks or less to expiry will be capped at 80\% and so forth.
 This decay continues up to 12 week expiries which will be capped at 10\%.
 These percentages are preliminary values and will be set after further community discussion.

 ### Configurable Values